glouw/blog/_posts/2018-03-11-littlewolf.md

     const float normal = ray.x < 1e-2f ?
 1e-2f : ray.x;
     const float size = 0.5f * focal * xres / normal;

+Notice, however, that this only works when the theta of the camera is set to zero.
+Given the camera is rotated, the ray index hit is to be sampled and the resulting ray is to be corrected back to the fov line else ray.x will yield a warped fish eye effect when turning.
+Correcting the above:

+    const Point corrected = turn(ray, -hero.theta);
+    const float normal = corrected.x < 1e-2f ?
+1e-2f : corrected.x;
+    const float size = 0.5f * focal * xres / normal;

 The top and bottom of the wall can be found by subtracting half the size of the wall from the middle of the screen's y-resolution.

     const int top = (yres + size) / 2.0f;
     const int bot = (yres - size) / 2.0f;

 Knowing the wall height for each vertical column of the screen, rasterization may now be done.
-The resulting image is a little boring, but ceiling and floor casting will sprucen things up:

 ![](/images/lw/9.PNG)

+Boring, yes.
+Ceiling and flooring casting will add a bit of flavour.

-Ceiling and floor casting require a percentage of the floor in relation to the wall height.
+Such techniques require a percentage of the floor in relation to the wall height.
 Dividing the wall in two, an expression for y can be found for everything below the middle of the wall:

 ![](/images/lw/12.PNG)